Emergency Preparedness Guide

 - Although your first reaction would be to call or rush to the school, please do NOT come to or call the school!
 Phone lines and staff are needed for emergency response efforts.
 If everyone tried to come to the school, the traffic around the school would impede the movement of emergency vehicles.
 Depending on the emergency, you may not even be able to get close to the school and may be asked to wait in a safe area near the school.

 Listen carefully!
 The SFHS administrators will

-information and updates via recorded phone message and email.
+updates via recorded phone message and email.
+Please wait and

-Please wait and listen to the entire message for the most
+listen to the entire message for the most current information

 - If it is hazardous for students to be released, everyone will be kept inside the school until notified by the authorities that it is safe outside.